juni-b-queer/bsky-event-handlers/src/validations/README.md

 `new NewFollowerForUserValidator('did:plc:123');`

-### UserFollowedValidator
+### NewFollowFromUserValidator

-The `UserFollowedValidator` will return true if the follow action was the given user following someone If no did is provided, it will default to the bot/handlerAgent did
+The `NewFollowFromUserValidator` will return true if the follow action was the given user following someone If no did is provided, it will default to the bot/handlerAgent did

-`new UserFollowedValidator('did:plc:123');`
+`new NewFollowFromUserValidator('did:plc:123');`

+**Was previously `UserFollowedValidator` (which still works for now) but has been renamed to fit with the other follow validators**

 ## Test Validator